Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 * Select the Azure AD Service.
 * In the left hand menu, select **Application Registrations**.
 * Select **New Registration**.
   * In the **Name** section, enter a meaningful application name.
-This name will be displayed to users of the app, for example `Azure Search OpenAI Demo Web App`.
+This name will be displayed to users of the app, for example `Azure Search OpenAI Chat Web App`.
   * Under **Supported account types**, select **Accounts in this organizational directory only**.
   * Under `Redirect URI (optional)` section, select `Single-page application (SPA)` in the combo-box and enter the following redirect URI:
     * If you are running the sample locally, use `http://localhost:50505/redirect`.